dummy-image

 “Just a Minute” Daily

-You can also include simple breathing exercises or take musical breaks to calm your nerves and control your breathing which plays a major role in public speaking.
+You can also include simple breathing exercises or take musical breaks to calm your nerves and control your breathing, which plays a major role in public speaking.
 Discipline is also an essential element of practice, so figure out how much time can you dedicate to improve your skills and practice public speaking.
 It’s okay if you can only take out 5 minutes a day, just make them count.

-Now, you can obviously watch your preferred public speakers learn from them and maybe try to replicate their styles.
+Now, you can watch your preferred public speakers learn from them and maybe try to replicate their styles.
 This will help you practice and might also help you find your style of speaking.

-You can even head over to our Youtube channel to hear Danish (our founder) out or head to this blog to hear some awesome tips from our favorite speakers!
+You can even head over to our YouTube channel to hear Danish (our founder) out or to this blog to hear some awesome tips from our favorite speakers!

 Speech Coach Method